rvennam/iks-lab/book/README.md

 ## Objectives

-* Create a cluster with 1 worker pool that has 1 worker node.
+* Create/Get a Kubernetes Cluster
 * Install the CLIs for running Kubernetes commands and managing Docker images in IBM Cloud Container Registry.
-* Create a private image repository in IBM Cloud Container Registry to store your images.
+* Use a private image repository in IBM Cloud Container Registry to store your images.
 * Add the Cloudant NoSQL DB service to the cluster so that any app in the cluster can use that service.

 ## Architecture